Transfer to Four-Year Institutions

 - The Virginia Education Wizard - The Virginia Education Wizard has been developed to help students explore careers, find college majors that match their career interests, estimate and compare college costs, find and apply for financial aid and scholarships, and plan their transfer from community colleges to four‐year institutions.

-- Transfer Tool - The State Council for Higher Education for Virginia (SCHEV) offers a Transfer Tool to assist students in researching options for transferring from a Virginia Community College to a four-year institution in Virginia.
-The tool allows students to compare the most common transfer courses from the community college to courses at any of the four-year institutions in Virginia.
+- Transfer Options - The State Council for Higher Education for Virginia (SCHEV) offers a Transfer Options list to assist students in researching options for transferring from a Virginia Community College to a four-year institution in Virginia.
+The list allows students to compare the most common transfer courses from the community college to courses at any of the four-year institutions in Virginia.

 - Transfer Frequently Asked Questions